Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 ### datatype - text
-JavaScript Array -  strings - there should be no more than 256 unique values.
+The column should not contain more than 256 unique values.
+* JavaScript Array(string)

-SharedArrayBuffer - A uint8, each position in the underlying array represents the index in the column's value array
+* SharedArrayBuffer(uint8) - each position in the underlying array represents the index in the column's value array

 ```
     ["blue","green","green","yellow","blue","green"]